hmi88/Fast_Multi_Style_Transfer-tensorflow/README.md

 <img src="result/conditional_instance_norm.jpg" />
 </p>

-Instance normalization is similar with batch normalization,but it doesn't accumulate mean(mu), variance(alpha).
+Instance normalization is similar with batch normalization, but it doesn't accumulate mean(mu), variance(alpha).
 Conditional instance normalization have N scale(gamma) and N shift(beta).
-N means style number.
+N is number of style images.
-This mean when you add new style, you just train new gamma and new beta.
+This means when you add new style, you just train new gamma and new beta.
 See the below code.

     def conditional_instance_norm: